brodieG/unitizer/README.md

 To use `unitizer`:

--   Write test expressions as you would when informally testing code on the command line, and save them to a file (e.g. “my\_file\_name.R”)
+-   Write test expressions as you would when informally testing code on the command line, and save them to a file (e.g. “my\_file\_name.R”).
--   Run `unitize("my_file_name.R")` and follow the prompts
+-   Run `unitize("my_file_name.R")` and follow the prompts.
--   Continue developing your package
+-   Continue developing your package.
--   Re-run `unitize("my_file_name.R")`; if any tests fail you will be able to review and debug them in an interactive prompt
+-   Re-run `unitize("my_file_name.R")`; if any tests fail you will be able to review and debug them in an interactive prompt.

 `unitizer` can run in a non-interactive mode for use with `R CMD check`.